wavebyrd/great_expectations/docs/docusaurus/docs/cloud/expectations/manage_expectations.md

 8. Optional.
 Run a Validation.
 See [Run a Validation](/cloud/validations/manage_validations.md#run-a-validation).

-:::tip Automate rules for common data quality issues When you [create a new Data Asset](/cloud/data_assets/manage_data_assets.md#add-a-data-asset-from-an-existing-data-source), you can choose to automatically generate Expectations that detect column changes and non-increasing volume in that Data Asset.
+:::tip Automate rules for common data quality issues When you [create a new Data Asset](/cloud/data_assets/manage_data_assets.md#add-a-data-asset-from-an-existing-data-source), you can choose to automatically generate Expectations for that Data Asset that detect column changes, non-increasing volume, and changes to the percentage of null values in each column.
 :::

 ## Generate Expectations with ExpectAI <span class="beta">Beta</span>